 For SprintRay 3D printers, powerful software tools are available for automatically converting intraoral scans into a printable format, allowing dentists to spend more time with their patients and less time navigating complex computer-aided design programs.
 This feature helps unlock what is by far the most common workflow for dental 3D printing: the production of models for diagnostics, esthetic wax-ups, and aligners.

 While the Formlabs Form 3B is by no means lacking in advanced technology, SprintRay’s RayWare software synergizes perfectly with the high production capacity of DLP technology, allowing dental professionals to mass-produce models at a rate of more than 16 arches per hour.
 SprintRay Pro also features a 6-core onboard touchscreen computer, allowing it to receive direct prints via a USB drive on the front panel.

-Which Is the Best Dental 3D Printer?
+Which is the Superior Dental 3D Printer?

 When looking at a comparison of the SprintRay vs Formlabs 3D printers, it’s important to consider intended use.
-While Form 3B offers similar printing capabilities and smaller layer thicknesses than the SprintRay Pro, the fact that the Pro is designed specifically with digital dentistry in mind gives it the edge as a dental 3D printer.
+While Form 3B offers similar printing capabilities and smaller layer thicknesses than the SprintRay Pro, the fact that the Pro is fundamentally designed with digital dentistry in mind gives it the edge as a dental 3D printer.
 Couple this fact with the vastly enhanced printing speeds made possible by DLP technology and the SprintRay Pro becomes a clear winner in terms of the value and utility it can provide to dental practices looking to leverage the next generation of digital technologies to better serve patients.